Department of Art

 We are a growing and vibrant visual arts program on a close-knit campus within walking distance to a culturally rich downtown arts district.
 Our student-teacher ratio and spacious facilities allow students the opportunity to pursue ambitious projects and follow their personal interests, all while training to master foundational techniques in a variety of traditional and contemporary methods.

 Our students closely study art’s significant impact on the world, from many cultures and perspectives.
 They apply their discoveries to their own work and practice, mastering how to engage people through a wide range of media.
-We encourage students to use their art to make a difference in the world, requiring them to enter art exhibitions, compete for public art commissions, and apply for grants and residencies during their junior or senior year.
+We encourage students to use their art to make a difference in the world, getting their work out to the public by requiring them to either a) enter art exhibitions, b) compete for public art commissions, and/or c) apply for grants and residencies during their junior or senior year.
 Greensboro College artists also participate in creative service-learning projects to explore new ways of engaging with the community, and we encourage them to seek ways to work under a professional artist outside their instructors, whether as an intern or volunteering with various arts organizations.
 Through knowledge and practice, students begin their pursuit of a creative career and share their vision with a wider world beyond Greensboro College.

 Majors and Minors